ImperialCollegeLondon/covid19model/README.md

 There are two ways to run our code:-
 * Open the rstudio project covid19model.Rproj file in rstudio and run/source base.r file
 * To run from commandline please enter the cloned directory and type 'Rscript base.r base' in terminal

+# Results
 * The results are stored in two folders results and figures.
 * Results has the stored stan fits and data used for plotting
 * Figures have the images with daily cases, daily death and Rt for all countries.

+## Notice
-## Please note to not make you wait for long we have by default run sampling for short period.
-To be comparable with report please uncomment the line 212 and comment out line 213.
+ * Please note to not make you wait for long we have by default run sampling for short period.
+For proper estimates please uncomment the line 202 and comment out line 203.
 This will run sampling for 4000 iterations with 2000 warmups and 4 chains.
+ * Python code is right now not updated and won't work.
+Python code is good for only version 1 model and data.